 - Grill: Remove the meat from the marinade and grill on an indoor or outdoor grill.
 You can spoon extra marinade over the meat while grilling for added flavor.

 - 1/2 tsp ground ginger

-Mix all ingredients thoroughly.
-Place meat in plastic bag, then add marinade.
-Marinate several hours or overnight.
+Mix all ingredients thoroughly, place the meat in a plastic bag or a glass bowl with a lid, and add the marinade.
+Marinate for several hours or overnight in the refrigerator.

 Safety Tips for Marinating Meats

 - Always marinate meats in the refrigerator, not on the countertop.